teamapp-ai/teamapp-ai.github.io/fair-usage.md

 ---
 title: fair usage
-seo_title: "#stratapp fair usage policy "
+seo_title: "#team fair usage policy "
 seo_description: 'To ensure the continued availability of our services, we have a ''Fair Use Policy'' to make sure our services are not subject to misuse. '
 feature_image: ''